-So you want a website for your business, huh?
-Well, that’s great…because we’re firm believers that a killer website is essential for the VAST majority of businesses operating in this century.
+Are you thinking about designing, or redesigning, your website?
+Well, that’s great…because we’re firm believers that an exceptional website is essential for the VAST majority of businesses operating in this century.
 Here’s the thing though, there are a lot of considerations that need to be made before you even begin.
 Even as someone who’s not a web designer or developer by trade, it’s likely that you’re aware of the more obvious steps you need to take in order to make your website dreams a reality like purchasing a domain, establishing branding, having professional photos taken and writing great copy.
-But here in the House, we like to make sure our clients are aware of factors that they may not have thought about in order to avoid pitfalls down the line.
+But here in the House of 334, we like to make sure our clients are aware of factors that they may not have thought about in order to avoid pitfalls down the line.

-To help us uncover three not so obvious things to consider before designing a website, we reached out to Kate of Kate Scott Co., Andrea of Studio Workshop Group and Erin of Alexander Design Co. — a few girl bosses from The List who know a great deal about the subject.
+To help us uncover three not so obvious things to consider before designing a website, we reached out to Kate of Kate Scott Co., Andrea of Balogun Strategy & Design and Erin of Product Powerhouse Co. — a few entrepreneurs from The List who know a great deal about the subject.
 So without further ado, let’s dig in.

 Consideration #1: Your Strategy